Teach Current Events as ‘History in the Making’

 Our students need to be taught how to carefully consume information, checking for “fake news,” bias, e-safety, and ethical issues, among other skills.
 To this end, a few activities to help students improve their information literacy may include:

 ► Give students a guide or criteria to help them check for the validity of a news story.
 The Public Broadcasting System (PBS) has a good video on Identifying “Fake” News from Common Sense Media (Identifying “Fake” News, n.d.).
-There is also a printable guide from On The Media called the Breaking News Consumer’s Handbook (n.d.).
+There is also a printable one-page guide from On The Media called the Breaking News Consumer’s Handbook (n.d.).
 Both of these sources, and others available online, can help students recognize potential biases in news stories.
 After reviewing key criteria in small groups and as a class, students can identify one-to-three news stories of their choice and evaluate each one based on what they learned.

 ► Teach students to follow a claim upstream or, identify a claim from a news source and search to see if it is corroborated, or previously corrected, by another source.
 Students can check a claim by putting it into a search engine to see if the same, or similar claim, is backed up by multiple, reputable news sources (Caulfield, 2017).